ndebg/ndebg.github.io/Roadmap.md

 # Roadmap

+Content:
+- [ ] Determine a good process for finding and translating great international NDEs.
+- [ ] How to find Bulgarian NDEs?
+- [ ] Share: add a pre-filled text file as alternative to Google Form.
+- [ ] Description: make 1-2 summary of each NDE as description.

+Books:
+- [ ] Find a printing press to print the Bulgarian book on NDEs

+Communication:
+- [ ] Add Newsletter
+- [ ] Add a secure contact form

+Internal Coding:
 - [ ] Make NDEList Astro component
-- [ ] Add a secure form for sharing NDE (with required and optional fields)
-- [ ] Add a secure contact form
+- [ ] Make a night theme
-- [ ] Add Newsletter

 ## History